Habits of high-performing distributed software teams

 - Developer time in hours

-This means that while “adding an env variable” might be a frequent task, it takes very little time from developers and DevOps.
-On the other hand, onboarding a new developer is a less frequent occurrence, but it can take up to 96 hours of combined time.
+This means that while "adding an env variable" might be a frequent task, it takes very little time from developers and DevOps, so it's not a priority to automate or streamline.
+On the other hand, debugging a complex issue might involve many hours and multiple team members, disrupting your software development workflow, so it's worth investigating to identify improvement areas.

 Success is a team sport